jinhui33/webrp/README.md

 ## Configuration

-The client program uses environment variables for configuration, we can set them in a `.env` file
+The program uses environment variables for configuration, we can set them in a `.env` file.

+### Common Client Env

 ```ini
 AGENT_ID=mac@home # A unique identifier of the proxy client